-Revenue for the fiscal year ending March 31, 2021 was \$1,317.7 million, an increase of \$34.0 million, reflecting continued wireless adoption and increased revenue from wireline growth services.
-This growth was partially offset by ongoing declines in legacy wireline services and customer relief programs related to the COVID-19 pandemic.
-Growth in wireless revenue reflected a growing subscriber base where increased revenue in wireline growth services is a result of higher broadband and data services revenue per customer, as customers opt for higher internet speeds and more services delivered over SaskTel's fibre network.
-The remaining growth in wireline was a result of increased equipment sales to enterprise customers and strong expansion in our IT solutions portfolio.
+Revenue for the fiscal year ending March 31, 2022 was \$1,300.9 million, a decrease of \$16.8 million, reflecting ongoing declines in legacy wireline services and declines in customer premise equipment due to higher customer demand in the prior year related to the COVID-19 pandemic.
+This decline is partially offset by growth in fixed broadband and data revenues from a growing subscriber base and increased revenue per customers as customers opt for higher internet speeds and more services delivered over SaskTel's fibre network.
+The decline was also offset by increased wireless revenues, which resulted from a growing wireless subscriber base.